polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet.md

 ### Add Storage Items

-Storage items are used to maintain the state of the pallet.
-For this pallet, two primary storage items are defined to manage the counter's state and user interactions:
+Storage items are used to manage the pallet's state.
+This pallet defines two items to handle the counter's state and user interactions:

 - **CounterValue** - a single storage value that keeps track of the current value of the counter.
 This value is the core state variable manipulated by the pallet's functions